jw2249a/2017-bayes-audit/2017-code/README.md

 Election officials answer these questions with three CSV files: an "**election file**", a "**contests file**", and a "**collections file**".
-It is likely that these three election-definition files are produced from similar files used for the election itself.
+It is likely that these three election-specification files are produced from similar files used for the election itself.

 [Back to TOC](#table-of-contents)